russ007/alpha/README.md

 - copy files/folders from dist/  to doc root

-- index.php line 18 and 19 set path for session handler to reddis. change as required or comment if reddis is configored on php.ini
+- index.php line 18 and 19 set path for session handler to reddis. change as required or comment if reddis is configored in php.ini